FarhanMS123/WebServer/README.md

 - [parsing form data with `body-parse` module](https://www.npmjs.com/package/body-parser)
 - [process file upload with `multer` module](https://www.npmjs.com/package/multer)

 You could handle and process request with express router.
-With router, you could write rules such as reroutes, redirect, or block request, making APIs, set filepath or dirpath, or handle POST request (include file upload).
+With router, you could write rules such as reroutes, redirect, or block request, making APIs, set filepath or dirpath, and handle POST request (include file upload).
 Also, you could render a page or send file with specific feature to users.
 All features above are created to support developper in building the app.

 ```javascript
 // Only present propertise and functions that introduced in app.